opendnssec/opendnssec-manual/wiki/softhsm1.md

     sqlite3 <PATH TO YOUR TOKEN> ".backup copy.db"

-Copy the "copy.db" to a secure location.
+Copy the `copy.db` to a secure location.
 To restore the token, just copy the file back to the system and add it to a slot in the file softhsm.conf.

 If you are using SQLite3 version < 3.6.11, then you have to use the command below.
-But it will not copy the "PRAGMA user_version", which is used by SoftHSM for versioning.
+But it will not copy the `PRAGMA user_version`, which is used by SoftHSM for versioning.
 So you have to do that manually.
 In this case the version number is 100.

     sqlite3 <PATH TO YOUR TOKEN> .dump | sqlite3 copy.db
     sqlite3 copy.db "PRAGMA user_version = 100;"